unitedastronomer/E1-572G-Hackintosh/.docs/ISSUES.md

-### Note:
-* The install is taking too long?
-Just be patient!
-Do not manually power off or reboot your machine as this will break the installation and require reinstalling.
-* Do not use Migration Assistant within Setup Assistant (setup screen right after macOS installation) on macOS 13+.
-It would be too laggy to navigate.
-* Do not use Migration Assistant if root patches are applied, revert patches first then apply them back.
-* **Do not update AppleALC**.
-It is compiled to only contain layout 28 of ALC282.
-* Can't add or adjust Memoji in settings?
-	* Scroll through the emojis, this will zoom out the icons allowing you to edit memojis.
-* Sleep may randomly break if the machine is still doing a heavy task while it is transitioning into sleep mode on it's own.
-	* Temporary disable sleep via `pmset` command if you are doing something important.
-* VGA port is actually a DisplayPort internally according to the schematics, you may need to adjust the device properties.

 ### What's not working?

 - Airport features (Airdrop etc.)
 	- If you need these features, replace card with **BCM94360HMB** and stay on macOS 11.x — most airport features do not work on this card starting macOS 12.x.
-		- This laptop uses mPCIe slot for the WiFi Card
+		- This laptop uses mPCIe slot for the Wi-Fi Card
 - Playing DRM content (on Safari 14+ and macOS 11+)
 	- To work around this, use a Chromium-based browser or Firefox.
 - Bluetooth (Atheros; on macOS 12+)
-	- To work around this, use a Bluetooth dongle with Broadcom/CSR chip (e.g, ASUS BT400, and TP-Link UB400).
+	- To work around this, use a Bluetooth dongle with Broadcom/CSR chip (e.g, ASUS BT400, and TP-Link UB400), or replace to an Intel card.
 - Lid Wake (from sleep)
 	- Press a key to wake.
 - USB wake (from sleep)